san-ghun/san-ghun/README.md

 ├─▣ Interested in Building tools for own usage, with CLI & Data Pipeline & Machine Learning & API.
 ├─▣ Looking to Collaborate on Building Fun & Useful & Meaningful Things ├─▣ Currently, ...
-│ ├─◈ working as an intern data enginner at Deliver Hero SE.
+│ ├─◈ working as a data enginner at Deliver Hero SE.
 │ ├─◈ working on Building CLI apps and tools using Python & Go(golang).
 │ └─◈ setting up my HomeLab with my old friends ... (those cannot run macOS anymore) │   └─◈ an old mid-2010 21.5 iMac running Ubuntu 24.04 LTS